aarongill745/godo/README.md

 # Godo

-# A command line tool to quickly write down and organise tasks
 My attempt at toppling atlassian.

+A simple CLI tool to keep tasks handy

+### Commands
+add - Add a task to godo
+complete - Complete a task, godone list - List all the tasks you have